 Although DPM adaptive performs well in convergence, it is also the slowest.

 You may have noticed the rest of the rendering times fall into two groups, with the first group taking about the same time (about 1x), and the other group taking about twice as long (about 2x).
-This simply reflects the order of the solvers.
+This reflects the order of the solvers.
 2nd order solvers, although more accurate, need to evaluate the denoising U-Net twice.
-So it is 2x slower.
+So they are 2x slower.

 Of course, speed and convergence mean nothing if the images look crappy.